wlynnn/GCTF2023-Writeups/Girls in CTF 2023/README.md

-# 🌠 Girls in CTF 2023 Writeups
+# 🌠 Girls in CTF 2023 Writeups by $ /bin/cat

-Welcome to the Girls in CTF 2023 writeups by $ /bin/cat 🎉
+Welcome to our Girls in CTF 2023 writeups 🎉

 ## p/s: